 Chill dough for 30 minutes or put in freezer and chill for 15 minutes.

-Cover surface with flour and add some to dough before rolling out.
+Cover a flat surface with flour and add some to dough before rolling out.

 After you have made all your cookies roll the dough back into a ball and roll it out again.
 Do over until no dough left.